novaminds/magento2_likes/README.md

 ![alt text](images/likedProductPage.png)

+Note:
+Module namespace directory must be NovaMinds.
+If you face any problem, please tell us.

 Installation:

-To install our extension just put it in app/code directory, cd to your magento2 root directory and run magento command: php bin/magento setup:upgrade
+To install our extension just put it in app/code/NovaMinds directory, cd to your magento2 root directory and run magento command: php bin/magento setup:upgrade

 License: